Deborah Dorsett, MOT, OTR/L, CEIM

 Certified Occupational Therapy Assistant: National Board for Certification in Occupational Therapy

-Nadia Jenkins OTR/L
+Nadia Jenkins, OTR/L

 nadia@circletherapypeds.com